hujhax/austin-improv-wiki/Nice Astronaut.md

 ## History
 Nice Astronaut was the first permanent, self-formed troupe from [[ColdTowne Theater]] which debuted in a ColdTowne Theater Cagematch on October 11, 2008, under the name *HJ Compromise*.
 They were originally coached by [[Tom Booker]] (2008-2009) and were later coached by [[Dave Buckman]] (2009-2011, 2013) and then [[Cody Dearing]] (2013-).

-In 2011, [[Nicole McCracken]] and [[Tim Honker]] formed a separate troupe named [[Townsville]] to write and perform scripted comedy.
+In 2011, [[Nicole McCracken]] and Tim formed a separate troupe named [[Townsville]] to write and perform scripted comedy.
 In late 2013, Townsville was folded back into Nice Astronaut as the scripted comedy arm in order to create the second Townsville show: Back in Townsville: Townsville Community Center for the April-May 2014 ColdTowne Theater run.

 ## Teaching
 Nice Astronaut taught improv and sketch workshops in Austin, Phoenix, and Houston in 2013-2014.